kiunx/Slack-SF/README.md

+a library from ccoenraets/slackforce this library is customized . it only for support /case command to create case.

+readme notes from creator=

 # Slackforce

-A vsimple Node.js application that acts as a Slash Command message broker between Slack and Salesforce.
+A simple Node.js application that acts as a Slash Command message broker between Slack and Salesforce.

 Watch [this video](https://youtu.be/xB-1SsUoBHk) to see the application in action.